Zashel/PyModules/README.md

 Instantiate VirtualGPIO, connect, and use the daemon "listen" to notice all signals, including connect and disconnect.
 Other stuff relies on you.

 *WebSocket* is a communication interface with HTML5 websockets.
-Instantiate qith the port, use listen to receive and send to... whatever send does.
+Instantiate with the port, use listen to receive and send to... whatever send does.